Updated on August 12, 2025

 Rights Similar to Indian Nationals

-- Domestic airfare at the same rates as Indian citizens.
+- Domestic airfare is at the same rates as for Indian citizens.

 - Equal entry fees for national parks, monuments, and museums.